 In accordance with rules of procedure established by the Board of Directors, the CEO has appointed an executive management team and a disclosure committee to further assist in discharging the CEO’s responsibilities:

-- The executive management team currently consists of CEO, Executive Vice President & CFO, Executive Vice President & General Counsel, Executive Vice President Marine Contract, Executive Vice President MultiClient, Executive Vice President Imaging and Engineering, Executive Vice President Operations.
-The members of this management team have a collective duty to promote PGS' strategic and financial objectives, as well as to safeguard the Company's assets, organization and reputation.
+- Members of the Executive Management Team have a collective duty to promote PGS' strategic and financial objectives, as well as to safeguard the Company's assets, organization, and reputation.

 - The Disclosure Committee, chaired by the CFO, considers the materiality of information, determines disclosure requirements, identifies disclosure issues and coordinates the development of an appropriate infrastructure to ensure that information required to be disclosed by PGS in the reports that it files or submits under applicable law, is accumulated and communicated to the management, including its principal executive and principal financial officers, as appropriate to allow timely decisions regarding required disclosure.